The Parks and Recreation Department needs you! Help us take care of our parks and bike trails!

 La Paloma Park- weeds along the perimeter of the park that encroach the native areas (this is a small park)

 Call Malia Tafoya to coordinate a volunteer cleanup of these areas: (505) 857-8657.

-Community organizations, businesses, and private citizens may adopt a park, streetscape, and or trail.
+Community organizations, businesses, and private citizens may adopt a park or trail.
 Adoption requires maintenance and beautification work such as picking up litter, weeding, or special projects as agreed upon by Park Management Division and you.